Housing prioritizes keeping items out of the landfill through a variety of recycling, compost, reuse and donation initiatives.

 Can you recycle toothpaste, toothbrushes, mouthwash, and ﬂoss?

-Yes you can!
-Artisan Dental, located in Madison, accepts toothbrushes, toothpaste tubes, dental ﬂoss containers and mouthwash containers for recycling.
-Artisan Dental is located at 10 N. Livingston St. Suite 301.
+Off-campus recycling options exist for toothbrushes, toothpaste tubes, and dental floss and mouthwash containers at Artisan Dental: 10 N Livingston St. Suite 301.

-If they are in good condition, donate them at a local thrift store.
-If tiems are heavily worn use them as rags or bring them to Goodwill or St. Vincent de Paul, they will recycle your textiles!
+If they are in good condition, donate them to Ogg or Dejope collection stations or to a local thrift store.
+If items are heavily worn, use them as rags or bring them to Goodwill or St. Vincent de Paul for textile recycling.

 Make an Impact